Davaar Island Cave Painting, Campbeltown

 History, tourist information, and nearby accommodation

-Davaar Island is known for 2 things.
+Davaar Island is known for two things.
 The first is a lighthouse, built in 1854 by the famous lighthouse engineers David and Thomas Stevenson.
 Thomas was an innovative engineer and inventor of the Stevenson screen, a protective shelter still used today for weather stations.
 He is best remembered today as the father of author Robert Louis Stevenson.

 The second famous feature on Davaar, and the one which draws visitors, is a stunning life-sized painting of the Crucifixion that decorates the interior of a sea cave on the island's south coast.
 The painting was the work of a local art teacher named Archibald MacKinnon, who in 1887 had a dream in which he was prompted to paint the scene.
 The dream also told him where to paint the scene.